walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 Hi!
 Welcome to my website.

-I am Assistant Professor in Economics at the <a href="https://www.nottingham.ac.uk/economics/" target="_blank">University of Nottingham</a>.
+I am Assistant Professor of Economics at the <a href="https://www.nottingham.ac.uk/economics/" target="_blank">University of Nottingham</a>.

 I am an applied macroeconomist with interests in firm dynamics, labour markets, and monetary and fiscal policy.

 I received my PhD in Economics from the <a href="https://www.eui.eu/en/academic-units/department-of-economics" target="_blank">European University Institute</a> in May 2023.
-Between 2023 and 2026 I was Postdoctoral Research Associate at the Adam Smith Business School, University of Glasgow.
+Between 2023 and 2026 I was Postdoctoral Research Associate at the <a href="https://www.gla.ac.uk/schools/business/" target="_blank">Adam Smith Business School, University of Glasgow</a> .